Opioid Crisis

 North Carolina ranks among the worst states in number of buprenorphine providers to opioid addicted residents.
 Buprenorphine is a medication used to treat opioid addiction.
 While there is potential for abuse with this medication, the benefits of reducing overdose risk and reduction in overall cost to society far outweigh any potential negatives.
 Increasing access to this medication could decrease the number fatal overdoses moving forward.

 North Carolina needs more treatment providers at all levels of care.
 Over the past few years, North Carolina has seen an increase in the number of treatment providers across the state, with the majority of new providers in the Asheville area.
 While the state has seen an increase in the number of treatment providers, the number of people becoming addicted to opioids is also increasing, so there is still a need, especially in Mecklenburg County.
 The largest city in the state, Charlotte, has only two state licensed inpatient substance abuse primary facilities.
-Most people seeking inpatient rehab in Charlotte are forced to look elsewhere.
+Most people seeking day treatment in Charlotte are forced to look elsewhere.
 For those people in North Carolina struggling with substance abuse that do not have insurance, finding treatment can be even more difficult.
 Anyone seeking treatment in North Carolina can call the 24/7 admissions line for Carolina Center for Recovery at 888-200-0376.

 More information on the exact measures being taken to combat the opioid crisis is available at www.ncdhhs.gov/opioids.